Skip to main content

 What fees do I have to pay?

-International and home postgraduate student fees are covered by the studentships in full.
-We have limited number of places for international PhD students, in line with requirements from our funder.
+International and home postgraduate student fees are covered by most studentships in full.
+We have limited number of places for international PhD students, in line with requirements from our funder, and each project will outline what the award will cover.

 Can the studentship be undertaken part time?

 Requests for undertaking PhD research part-time can be considered.
-Note that this will extend the overall duration of your PhD training (for example from 4 to 8 years if you pursue the programme with 50% time dedication).
-If you want to pursue your PhD training on a part-time basis, please make sure to indicate this in your personal statement, explaining why you think this is the best option for you.
+Note that this will extend the overall duration of your PhD training.
+If you want to pursue your PhD training on a part-time basis, please make sure to indicate this in your application, explaining why you think this is the best option for you.

 Is this programme available remotely?